mjkloeckner/arduino-task-scheduler/README.md

-# Arduino Bare Metal Task Scheduler
+# AVR Bare Metal Task Scheduler

-This is a simple program that implements a task scheduler.
+This is a simple program that implements a task scheduler for avr based mcus, in particular ATmega328.
 It executes a series of tasks attached to the scheduler after their specified task period has passed

 ## In this example